 Secondly an organization will also need to identify the "interested parties" that are relevant to their QMS.
-These groups could include shareholders, employees, customers, suppliers, and even pressure groups and regulatory bodies.
+These groups could include shareholders, employees, customers, suppliers, statutory and regulatory bodies and even pressure groups.
 Each organization will identify their own unique set of "interested parties" and over time these may change in line with the strategic direction of the organization.